|Router Security||Extending the range of a Wi-Fi network||

 netsh wlan show interfaces

 As noted earlier this information is available in macOS without the need to install software.
 Press and hold the Option or Alt Key, then click on the Wi-Fi connection icon.
+If a Wizard appears, ignore it.
+Click the Window menu.
+The next step has changed with different releases of macOS.
+On newer versions of macOS, click the Scan menu option, then Scan Now.
+Apple suggests the "Best 2.4 GHz channel" and the "Best 5 GHz channel" Not knowing how the system picks what it thinks is the channel, I can not recommend this.
+On older versions of macOS, select "Utilities".
 In the resulting menu, click on "Open Wireless Diagnostics" to open a new window.
 In the title bar of this new window, click on "Window", then "Scan".
 For details, see How to use MacOS Wireless Diagnostics to get the best possible Wi-Fi settings in your area by Anthony Casella of iMore (April 2017) and How to fix common Wi-Fi problems with the macOS built-in Wireless Diagnostics app by Brandon Vigliarolo of TechRepublic (Sept 2020).

 If you have an Android device, there are many apps you can use to measure the signal strength.
 I like Network Analyzer by Jiri Techet, it comes in free and paid versions.
 Another option is WiFiman by Ubiquiti.
 There are also two apps (maybe more?) both called WiFi Analyzer, one by farproc, the other by VREM.